-To promote the environmental awareness and reduce the environmental footprint, a printed green card stated with environmental related reminder is placed in every hotel room to remind guests of their commitment to the environment and how they can be involved in contributing to the environmental protection.
+A printed green card stated with environmental related reminder is placed in every hotel room to remind guests of their commitment to the environment and how they can be involved in contributing to the environmental protection in order to promote the environmental awareness and reduce the environmental footprint.
 Besides, all dry amenities used by the hotel and resorts are of biodegradable plastics that decomposes naturally in the environment.
 The air conditioner's temperature of every hotel room is also set and controlled at the range of 22 to 24 degree celsius to reduce the energy usage.

-In order to reduce chemical usage for cleaning purpose, enzymes were previously used by the hotel and resorts to clean the equipment.
-Nevertheless, following the COVID-19 global outbreak since year 2020, appropriate cleaning chemicals and disinfectants are used instead to perform housekeeping and disinfections of the rooms in hotel and resorts, offices and mall.
+In addition, to reduce chemical usage for cleaning purpose, enzymes were previously used by the hotel and resorts to clean the equipment.
+Nevertheless, following the COVID-19 global outbreak, appropriate cleaning chemicals and disinfectants are used instead to perform housekeeping and disinfections of the rooms in hotel and resorts, offices and mall.
 Nevertheless, the Group is mindful to continuously committed in reducing its negative environmental impact while conducting its businesses.

 It is worth noting that the KSL Hotel and Resort at Johor Bahru is equipped with solar water heating system to generate and supply hot water to the hot water system of the property.
 Furthermore, there is an on-site retention storage being maintained in KSL Hotel and Resort at Johor Bahru, whereby the water is recycled for the usage of toilet flushing and gardening in order to reduce water usage.
-Whereas, a rainwater harvesting tank is also constructed and installed in the Group's new hotel and resort, namely KSL Hot Spring Resort at Taman Daya, Johor in collecting the harvested rainwater.
+Whereas, a rainwater harvesting tank is also constructed and installed in the Group's new hotel and resort, namely KSL Hot Spring Resort at Taman Daya, Johor, in collecting the harvested rainwater.
 Besides, dual flush toilets installed in offices, mall and hotel and resorts are able to reduce the water consumption while decrease the expenses required to be incurred.